zhilongjia/clValid/README.md

 Validation of Clustering Results

-Just for parallel the clVaild function
+Just for parallel the vClusters function and Dist function